SergeAx/extra-content/README.md

 ## Installation

-Copy plugin directory with all contents into your `/wp-content/plugins/` directory.
+Copy all files into your `/wp-content/plugins/extra-content/` directory.

 ## Contributors